marcbakry/castor-fftw/doc/source/installation.rst

 Install the headers
 -------------------

+The headers can be obtained by cloning the following repository: `https://github.com/marcbakry/castor-fftw/ <https://github.com/marcbakry/castor-fftw>`_.

 In order to install **Castor-FFTW**, it is sufficient to copy the three header-files in the ``castor-fftw/include/castor/`` folder to the folder where the header-files of the **castor project** are installed.